fgarciacode/fgarciacode/README.md

 ### Hi there 👋
 My name is Francisco,

-I love Software, :man_technologist: Software Engineering and :building_construction: build software that deliver value both :ng_man: users and :office: business.
+I love Software, 👨‍💻 Software Engineering and 🏗️ build software that deliver value both 🙅‍♂️ users and 🏢 business.

+- 🏗️ I'm currently developing software products at [@RICHIT-AI](https://github.com/RICHIT-AI)
+- 🔭 I’m currently working on my blog site as a hobbie
+- 🌱 I’m currently mastering my software engineering skills to deliver useful working software ASAP

 ### Quicklinks
 I like share the things I learn, here you can find resources about my work.